deltachat/provider-db/_providers/fastmail.md

 you have to generate a specific password for it.

-You can do that in the Fastmail web interface at "Settings / Import & Setup / Setup Guides / Thunderbird / Next":
+You can do that in the Fastmail web interface at "Settings / Account: Password & Security / App Passwords: Manage":

+1. Click "New App Password".
+2. Click "Generate password".
+You can optionally select a custom "Name" for this password to make it easier to find later.
-- Type in the password shown there into the Delta Chat password field
+3. Enter the 16-digit password shown there into the Delta Chat password field.

-Then, click "Next" again and then "Done".

 Afterwards you can use Delta Chat as usual.